TRUE STAND UP FISHING KAYAKS

 A stand up fishing kayak needs to be even more stable than a stand up paddling one because the paddle may help you balance yourself, while a fishing rod would be ineffective for this purpose.
 This is where the location of the kayak’s buoyancy becomes critical, as does the location of your legs and feet.

-The Wavewalk® 500 is only 29″ wide, and yet, due to its revolutionary design that was granted a US utility patent, it is the stablest fishing kayak out there.
+The Wavewalk® 500 is just 29″ wide, and yet, due to its revolutionary design that was granted a US utility patent, it is more stable than large-size SOT fishing kayaks.

-This means that once you’ve learned to properly operate the W-kayak, you’ll benefit from its unique features, while other kayaks simply don’t have such a broad performance envelope to begin with, and would never offer you anything that even comes close.
+This means that you’ll benefit from its unique features, while other kayaks simply don’t have such a broad performance envelope to begin with, and would never offer you anything that even comes close.

 Again, we recommend the you watch our demo movies for a start, and judge for yourself.